wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/localfile.rst

 Wildcards could be used on Linux and Windows systems, if the log file doesn't exist at ``ossec-logcollector`` start time, such log will be re-scanned after ``logcollector.vcheck_files`` seconds.

-Note that ``strftime`` format strings and wildcards cannot be used on the same entry.

 The location field is also valid to filter by channel in case of using an ``eventchannel`` supporting Windows.

 In the following example we can see two configurations showing a channel filtering for firewall and Sysmon events.